 - (1) All loading facilities shall adhere to the following requirements. - (A) Use of Off-Street Loading Areas.
-Space allocated to any offstreet loading use shall not be used to satisfy the space requirements for any off-street parking facilities or portions thereof - (B) Location.
-Unless otherwise specified, all required loading facilities shall be located on the same lot as the use to be served.
-No loading space shall block or project into a street, Alley, access drive, or parking area. - (C) Access.
-Loading facilities shall have clear access onto an Alley or be connected to an Alley or street via a driveway. - (i) Direct access to a public way, other than an Alley, is prohibited. - (ii) Each required off-street loading space shall be designed with appropriate means of vehicular access to a street or Alley in a manner which will least interfere with traffic movement. - (2) Computation.
+Space allocated to any offstreet loading use shall not be used to satisfy the space requirements for any off-street parking facilities or portions thereof. - (B) Location.
+Unless otherwise specified, ell required loading facilities shall be located on the same lot as the use to be served.
+No loading space shall block or project into a street, Alley, access drive, or parking area. - (C) Access Loading facilities shall have clear access onto an Alley or be connected to an Alley or street via a driveway. - Direct access to a public way, other than an Alley, Is prohibited. - (ii) Each required off-street loading space shall be designed with appropriate means of vehicular access to a street or Alley in a manner which will least interfere with traffic movement. - (2) Computation.
 Loading facilities shall be calculated using the following information. - (A) Gross Square Footage.
 Unless otherwise expressly stated, loading standards for non-residential buildings shall be computed on the basis of gross floor area in square feet. - (B) Fractions.
 When computation of the number of required off-street loading spaces results in a fractional number, any result of 0.5 or more shall be rounded up to the next consecutive whole number.
-Any fractional result of less than 0.5 may be rounded down to the previous consecutive whole number. - (C) Shared or Central Loading Facilities.
-Shared or central loading facilities are permitted if the following conditions are met. - (i) Each lot served shall have direct access to the central loading area without crossing streets or Alleys. - Table (39).
-Required Loading Facilities.
+Any fractional result of less than 0.5 may be rounded down to the previous consecutive whole number. - (C) Skared or Central Loading Facilities.
+Shared or central loading facilities are permitted if the following conditions are met. - Each lot served shall have direct access to the central loading area without crossing streets or Alleys.

+Table (39).
+Required Loadin g Facilities.

 Gross Floor Area (sq. ft.)
+Loading Spaces Required

+Under 5,000 0

+5,000 to 20,000 1

+20,001 to 40,000 2

+40,001 to 70,000 3

+75,001 to 108,008 4

-Loading Spaces Required 0 Under 5,000 5,000 to 20,000 1 20.001 to 40.000 2 40,001 to 70,000 3 70,001 to 100,000 4 4 + 1 for each 100,000 over 100,001+ 100,001
+100,001+ 4 + 1 for each 100,000 over 100,001

-- (ii) Total off-street loading spaces provided shall meet the minimum requirements herein specified, based on the sum of the several types of uses served unless reviewed and approved by the Planning and Zoning Managers through site plan review. - (iii) No lot served shall be more than 500 feet from the central loading area. - (3) Dimensions.
-A standard off-street loading space shall be a minimum of 10 feet in width by 26 feet in length and an oversized loading space shall be a minimum of 12 in width and 40 feet in length, exclusive of aisle and maneuvering space and shall have a minimum vertical clearance of 15 feet. - (4) Pavement Materials.
+- (iii) Total all all added to the provided shall weat the minimum requirements herein specified, based on the sum of the several types of uses served unless reviewed and approved by the Planning and Zoning Managers through site plan review. - No lot served shall be more than 500 feet from the central loading area. - (3) Dimensions.
+A standard off-street loading space shall be a minimum of 10 feet in width by 26 feet in length and an oversized loading space shall be a minimum of 12 in width and 40 feet in length, exclusive of eisle and maneuvering space and shall have a minimum vertical dearance of 15 feet. - (4) Pavement Materials.
 One of the following materials shall be used to reduce Urban Heat Island effect and stormwater run-off. - (A) Paving materials with a solar reflectance index (SRI) of at least 29. - (B) Pervious pavement or pavers.